 Thickness and Weight Gets Affected by Lens Material

-Generally, it would help if you went for lightweight lenses rather than slightly thin ones.
+Generally, it would help to use lightweight lenses rather than slightly thin ones.

 Polycarbonate Vs High Index Lenses: Which One Triumphs For Clarity?

-High index lenses rank slightly higher than polycarbonate.
+High index lenses rank slightly more elevated than polycarbonate.

 As an average person, should you worry about Abbe’s value?
 I don’t think so.